Jeffry House

 Jeffry A. House (born December 29, 1946) is a retired lawyer who practiced in Toronto, Ontario, Canada.
 He is best known for his efforts on behalf and representation of fugitive American soldiers and Indigenous protesters.

 American soldiers

-House has represented American soldiers applying for refugee status in Canada after they deserted the American military during the Iraq War, including Jeremy Hinzman, Josh Key, Kyle Snyder, and Brandon Hughey.
-The cases of Jeremy Hinzman and Brandon Hughey have been heard and rejected by the Immigration and Refugee Board of Canada, refused at the Federal Court of Canada, refused at the Federal Court of Appeal, and refused at the Supreme Court of Canada.
+House represented American soldiers applying for refugee status in Canada after they deserted the American military during the Iraq War, including Jeremy Hinzman, Josh Key, Kyle Snyder, and Brandon Hughey.
+The cases of Jeremy Hinzman and Brandon Hughey were heard and rejected by the Immigration and Refugee Board of Canada, the Federal Court of Canada, and the Federal Court of Appeal, while the Supreme Court of Canada refused to hear the appeal.

 The presence of US Army deserters in Canada was widely reported in the international news media, as well as in Canada and in the United States.
-During the Vietnam War, upwards of 50,000 U.S. draft evaders and military deserters found refuge in Canada.
+During the Vietnam War, upwards of 60,000 U.S. draft evaders and military deserters found refuge in Canada.